-

 isAfterAllOccurrence

-public static boolean isAfterAllOccurrence(@Nullable @Nullable String str, char target, String @Nullable ... follows) Checks if the giventarget
+public static boolean isAfterAllOccurrence(@Nullable @Nullable String str, char target, String @Nullable ... follows) Checks if the giventargetcharacter is followed by any string inside the givenfollowsarray.

 If all occurrences of the

-character are followed by any string inside thefollows
+targetcharacter are followed by any string inside thefollowsarray,

 true will be returned.